undef1ned/react-native-full-screen/README.md

     protected List<ReactPackage> getPackages() {
       return Arrays.<ReactPackage>asList(
           new MainReactPackage(),
-          new ReactImageZoom() // add this manager
+          new FullScreenModule() // add this manager
       );
     }
 ```